monosoul/jooq-gradle-plugin/README.md

 The plugin supports configuration with properties.

-Here's an example of how to use `gradle.properties` file to configure the plugin to run generate jOOQ classes for MySQL:
+Here's an example of how to use `gradle.properties` file to configure the plugin to generate jOOQ classes for MySQL:

 `gradle.properties`: